rsdoiel/antenna/columns.md

 date: 2025-06-04, from: Dave Winer's Scripting News

-<p><a href="https://fediforum.org/">FediForum</a> is a virtual conference that starts tomorrow.
-If they had asked me to keynote, this is roughly what I would say.</p>
+<p><a href="https://fediforum.org/">FediForum</a> is a virtual conference that starts on June 5.
+If they had asked me to keynote, this is roughly what I would say. </p>
 <p>Imho this stuff is pretty freaking simple, esp since there are well over 20 years of prior art to use, and not that many ways to do what we're trying to do.
 I'm impatient, so here's a quick set of observations with my opinion, take it for what it's worth, ymmv, etc. </p>
 <ul>
 <li>You shouldn't be reinventing so much.
 Always look around for <a href="http://essaysfromexodus.scripting.com/priorArtDesignMethod">prior art</a>.
 That will make it possible for you to interop more quickly at both a software level and at a human level. </li>